Bartlesville, OK 74006

 The kitchen and bathroom feature recessed electrical plugs so that wall clocks may be fully powered without the need to change batteries.
 There is a built-in holder for the vacuum, corner lazy Susans, pull out drawers (built far before such features were common).
 Be sure to open all the doors to check for features, (note the door and drawer on the left end of the counter to the kitchen) but remember, the door under the sink is a "Push to Open" door.

-There is even a brick screen panel outside the side garage pedestrian door to hide the garbage cans from view, yet permit easy access - no unsightly trash cans to hide in the garage or behind the house, kept neatly out of sight.
+There is even a brick screen panel outside the side garage pedestrian door to hide the garbage cans, yet permit easy access - no unsightly trash cans to hide in the garage or behind the house, yet kept neatly out of view.

 Wildlife abounds.
 Deer, quail and wild turkeys have been regularly seen.
-This area is located on a hilltop that is surrounded by low heavily wooded flood plains that may go underwater for a few days once every few years.
+This area is located on a hilltop that is surrounded by low heavily wooded flood plains that may go underwater for a day or two once every few years.
 The house always has access, however the flood plain and local flood plain regulations, assure that this surrounding area is quite likely to remain wooded and undeveloped.

-Bartlesville features more than adequate shopping, quality built homes for reasonable prices and eclectic restaurants including, but not limited to multiple selections of Mexican, Chinese, Barbeque, Italian, Sushi, and the one and only world famous Murphy's Hot Hamburgers.
+Bartlesville features more than adequate shopping, quality built homes for reasonable prices and eclectic restaurants including, but not limited to multiple selections of Mexican, Chinese, Barbeque, Italian, Sushi, and the one and only world famous Murphy's Hot Hamburgers a hot open face hamburger, served on toast, covered with French fries and served "with gravy over all" their trademark and a must try.

 Bartlesville is home to Frank Lloyd Wright's only skyscraper, and a world class performing arts center designed by William Wesley Peters, chief architect of Taliesin Associated Architects, The Frank Lloyd Wright Foundation.
 The performing arts center is home to the OK Mozart International Music Festival (now OKM Music), features performances by world class artists, the Bartlesville Symphony Orchestra, Choral Society, Civic Ballet, and is home to the world’s largest cloisonné mural.